-19 In this regard, paragraph 11.52 of the 2008 SNA explains that "currency consists of notes and coins that are of fixed nominal values and are issued or authorized by the central bank or government".
+18 In this regard, paragraph 11.52 of the 2008 SNA explains that "currency consists of notes and coins that are of fixed nominal values and are issued or authorized by the central bank or government".

-9. The remainder of this section discusses the recording of crypto assets designed to act as a general medium of exchange (CAWLM).20 The first subsection addresses whether they concern financial or nonfinancial assets and, if they are nonfinancial, whether they are produced or non-produced; the second subsection addresses how the activities related to their creation could be accounted for.
+19 As mentioned in paragraph 2, the same line of reasoning will apply to crypto assets designed to act as medium of exchange within a network or platform (CAWLP).

+financial or nonfinancial assets and, if they are nonfinancial, whether they are produced or non-produced; the second subsection addresses how the activities related to their creation could be accounted for.